nil-two/acgen/README.md

 ### --version

-Display the version of unpaste.
+Display the version of acgen.

 ### -t, --type=TYPE